 "That's Alex," Rick said softly.
 "The inside man.
-It's a wonder they didn't figure it out and kill him."
-Then they were all onboard, the litter locked down, Troy on one side already giving Mark a shot for the pain and beginning the arduous process of cleaning his wounds.
+It's a wonder they didn't figure it out and kill him.
+Get him over here and onto the chopper with us."
+He shook hands with the man before helping him into the cabin.

+Then they were all on board, the litter locked down, Troy on one side already giving Mark a shot for the pain and beginning the arduous process of cleaning his wounds.
 Faith sat on the other side, gripping his hand, tears still streaming down her face.
 The rotors whined, dust kicked up around them and they lifted off.
 They were maybe five hundred feet above the ground when Rick depressed a button on the tiny mechanism in his hand and the entire camp exploded.
 Faith looked over at him, eyebrows raised.

 "Just a little precaution," he told her.
-"Better for them all just to disappear rather than have someone find their bodies.
+"Better for them to all just disappear rather than have someone find their bodies.
 This way we can report a clean kill."
 He grinned at her.
 "By the way, nice shooting back there."
 "Thanks," she told him, in a shaky voice.
-"I hope I don't have to do it again any time soon."
+"I hope I don't have to do it again anytime soon."
 His face turned serious.
 "You'll have a reaction to this when everything settles down and the adrenaline rush is gone.
 Try not to waste too much time on it.
 Think of it as taking out the garbage."
 "I-I'll try.
 And thanks."
 She took in a deep breath and let it out.